PostgreSQL Source Code git master

 static void WalRcvComputeNextWakeup (WalRcvWakeupReason reason, TimestampTz now)

-void WalReceiverMain (char *startup_data, size_t startup_data_len)
+void WalReceiverMain (const void *startup_data, size_t startup_data_len)

 void WalRcvForceReply (void)